Why You Should Replace Your Car Seat After A Crash For Increased Car Seat Safety

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

-This post was originally published August 2013 and has been updated for accuracy and comprehensiveness.
+We originally published this post in August 2013.
+We updated the article for accuracy and comprehensiveness.